natnathou/pipeline_logs/README.md

  Why do I choose Elasticsearch:<br/>
   - Elasticsearch is no-sql, so it is perfect for storing unstructured data
-  - Elasticsearch is very powerfully for search, and very powerfully for data analyse, so it's perfect for logs But Mongo could be also a good choice
+  - Elasticsearch is very powerfully for search, and very powerfully for data analyse, so it's perfect for logs<br/>
+ (Mongo could be also a good choice)

 About support multi databases:<br/>
 It yes supports multi databases, we just have to inject a class dbService in LogProvider that satisfy the interface 'DbServiceInterface'